 What Percentage of My Home’s Equity Can I Borrow?

 With a HECM, the percentage of your home’s equity you can borrow depends on your age, the interest rate you get on your loan, and the value of your home up to the HECM limit (currently $970,800).
-Use our calculator to determine how much equity you may qualify for.
+Use our free reverse mortgage calculator to determine how much equity you may qualify for.

 If you choose to go with the one-time lump sum disbursement at closing option to receive your loan proceeds, you are limited to 60 percent of the principal limit (the total amount of proceeds available to you as a HECM reverse mortgage borrower).
 With the other loan payment options (line of credit and monthly advances), this limitation is for the first year only.
 After 12 months, you may access your additional funds.

 Urgent Financial Need

 When reverse mortgages first came out, they were primarily used by borrowers as means to finance an urgent need, like to pay for in-home care

 Some borrowers do not necessarily need to access the equity in their homes, but they take out a reverse mortgage to extend the reach of their budget in order to enhance their lifestyle.